This page was updated on 14 January 2021. To view changes, please see page updates

 The Immediate Story

-This is a great tool to use when children are entering care to help reduce the impact of trauma and share information in a simple yet meaningful way so they understand as much as possible about what is happening.
+The Immediate Story is a great tool to use when children are entering care to help reduce the impact of trauma and share information in a simple yet meaningful way so they understand as much as possible about what is happening.

 The Immediate Story is a clear, simply worded story that is developed by the practitioner and the child (if age-appropriate), at the point when the child is removed from the parents’ care.
 It provides a simple explanation to the child about the reason for the child protection intervention, about what is happening now or has just happened (for example, the child being removed from their parents’ care and going to stay with other family members or foster carers), and what is going to happen next.